grantcarthew/rust-notes/README.md

 The character type is four bytes in size and represents a Unicode Scalar Value.

-Character literals are specified with single quotes.
+Character literals are specified with single quotes:

 ```rust
 let x = 'X';